TL;DR

 Consider what happens when you don't ask.
 You might make incorrect assumptions that lead to wasted work.
 You might spend hours figuring out something a two-minute conversation could have resolved.
 You might produce deliverables that miss expectations.
 You might miss learning opportunities that only emerge through dialogue.

 The temporary discomfort of asking is almost always worth avoiding these costs.
 Even if asking occasionally makes you feel uncomfortable, the alternative—working in confusion—is rarely better.
+When you do receive answers and feedback from your supervisor, it accelerates your development far beyond what solitary struggle provides.

 Professional development requires asking questions.
 No one enters a practicum knowing everything they'll need to know.
 Learning is the entire point.
 Questions are how learning happens.
 Rather than fighting your need to ask, embrace it as an essential professional practice—one that, done well, enhances rather than undermines your credibility.